 Trading Textiles

 Learn about printing and designing textiles with our Trading Textiles loans box.
-This loans box contains Kente textiles, Adinkra textiles and Kanga textiles, and traditional adinkra printing stamps.
+This loans box contains Kente textiles, Adinkra textiles and Kanga textiles, and traditional Adinkra printing stamps.
 Discover how and why these beautiful textiles were made and the significance of the different colours, patterns, and symbols.
 The loans box is a perfect starting point for inspiring children to design and print their own textile.
 Object notes and a Teacher’s Pack with suggested learning activities are included.

 This box includes lots of hands-on craft activities.
 Schools will need to provide some basic resources, such as paints.
 A resource list will be sent to you in advance of the box so that you have time to acquire your resources.
 Please note that anything we think you’ll need will be something you already have in school, or something low-cost and easy to source.